A Will allows you to decide whom to leave your property to after death (“the estate”) in the proportions you see fit, for example you can:

 If a person dies without a Will their estate is governed by the State inheritance laws, this is called dying “intestate”.
 This may result in your property being given to people and in amounts that you would not choose.
 The rules of inheritance are very restrictive and open to minimal interpretation.
 There are several disadvantages to intestacy, including but not limited to:

-- A search must be conducted to see if there was a Will, again creating an additional expense if your family may be unsure whether or not you had a Will; and
+- A search must be conducted to see if there was a Will, again creating an additional expense if your family may be unsure whether or not you had a Will.

 - If you have no family members eligible, or if eligible beneficiaries cannot be found (particularly if they are overseas) your estate could return to the State.

-- A as well as allowing you to decide on how your property is distributed after your death a Will and an experienced lawyer are able to assist you in better protecting your estate from a challenge by a person capable of making a claim against your estate.
+- As well as allowing you to decide on how your property is distributed after your death a Will and an experienced lawyer are able to assist you in better protecting your estate from a challenge by a person capable of making a claim against your estate.

 What does a Will cost?